Home Management and Leadership Articles Quality Control: Leadership Guide to Excellence

 4. Fishbone Diagram (Cause-and-Effect Diagram)

-- What It Is: A tool for identifying the root causes of quality issues.
+A visual tool for identifying potential causes of quality issues.

 5. Pareto Analysis